LarsBehrenberg/IA-prototype/content/posts/alfred-sisley.md

       At the same time, he was able to capture the colours of the scene in his characteristically nuanced style. [‘La neige à Louveciennes’](https://www.musee-orsay.fr/en/collections/works-in-focus/painting/commentaire_id/snow-at-louveciennes-15396.html?tx_commentaire_pi1%5BpidLi%5D=509&tx_commentaire_pi1%5Bfrom%5D=841&cHash=b60bb0b78c) or ‘Snow at Louveciennes’ from 1878 is one example of his snowy landscapes, demonstrating his use of perspective and large range colour shades.
 Spending winters in the Parisian suburbs allowed him to paint a number of studies of snow.
 These works are archetypal examples of the Impressionist interest in natural light.
     sideGalleryImages:
-      - imageTitle:
-          "'Flood at Port-Marly', painted by Alfred Sisley in 1876, Musée d'Orsay"
+      - imageTitle: "'Flood at Port-Marly', painted by Alfred Sisley in 1876, Musée d'Orsay"
         imageUrl: /assets/alfred-sisley-flood-at-port-marly.jpg
       - imageTitle: "'Fog, Voisins', painted by Alfred Sisley in 1874"
         imageUrl: /assets/alfred-sisley-fog-voisins-1874.jpg
       - imageTitle: "'Snow on the Road Louveciennes', painted by Alfred Sisley in 1874"
         imageUrl: /assets/alfred-sisley-snow-on-the-road-louveciennes-1874.jpg
+    buttonToggle: false
   - textTitle: Sisley’s later works & legacy
     text: >-
       ### Due to his failing health, Sisley’s later works do now show the same